Modebeclemente/ICDFA-Advanced-Cybercrime-Investigations-labs/Lab3_LinuxCommandLine-Solution-Clement-Documentation.md

 ### Windows Side (Creation + Send)
 - Created the evidence file with a greeting message.
 - Sent the file content over the network to the Kali listener.
-> Commands redacted here for safety — paste your exact commands from screenshots if required by your instructor.

 ### Kali Side (Receive + Verify)
 - Started a listener to save incoming data into evidence_from_windows.txt.
 - Verified the received content using cat evidence_from_windows.txt.
-> Commands redacted here for safety — paste your exact commands from screenshots if required by your instructor.

 **Finding:** The file content was successfully displayed on Kali, confirming that remote acquisition was completed and verified.